Rodrigo-NH/gdalwrap/README.md

 Summing-up: Python gdal/ogr objects are pointers to [SWIG](https://www.swig.org/) objects and these pointers will be collected by Python's garbage collector earlier than expected in code execution.
 In practice the problem is it makes writing code tied to a very monolithic approach.
 After trying alternatives to make it more usable for Python I eventually found a way that's working until now: keeping theses pointers busy, allocated.
 In this case this is done by having key elements (datasources e.g.) 'grabbed' by class objects.
 This repository is Beta/under construction and contains some basic features and some processing tools.
 For now I will use it to keep adding functionality and helper functions for my recurring tasks while working with shapefiles.
-Usage can be checked in the [examples.py](https://github.com/Rodrigo-NH/gdalwrap/blob/main/gdalwrap/examples.py) file
+Usage can be checked in the [examples.py](https://github.com/Rodrigo-NH/gdalwrap/blob/main/examples/examples.py) file
 [Recipe](https://gist.github.com/Rodrigo-NH/7b9cbb9ea45edc13fc3f6606417d10ee) to get all gdal/gdal bindings parts installed and configured in Windows
 ## Installation
 pip install --user gdalwrap
 ## Classes/commands
+Core commands (file core.py)
 ## Setsource:
 Used to open/create shapefiles or memory datasets and set/get data (attributes, geometries, srs etc).
+Native OGR objects can be accessed through class attributes so you can use these directly.
+These attributes are updated under appropriated conditions.
+For example opening a shapefile will set many of the attributes, selecting a feature will update access to ‘.geom’ attribute (with the geom associated with the selected feature).

 **Class Setsource:**

 ```Setsource(<shapefile>, <srs>, [Action={'open r'}], [Type={'polygon'}])```